marulecha/NetPing/README.md

 golang tool that pings ip addresses, network ranges and domain names for large network host discovery.\
 alive hosts are saved in the output-file "alive-hosts.txt".

+### Rerun for validation, due to the fact that some pings may be blocked in a Production environment.
 >PS > NetPing.exe -target-file targets.txt

 `targets.txt` `accepted formats`